-A permit does not allow a motorist to park in any other residential permit schemes throughout the city or in off-street car parks and does not provide exemption from a 'No Waiting' restriction (marked by single and double yellow lines).
+A permit does not allow a motorist to park in any other residential permit schemes throughout the city or in off-street car parks (unless the tariff board in the car park confirms that the car park is part of a resident permit parking scheme) and does not provide exemption from a 'No Waiting' restriction (marked by single and double yellow lines).

 A permit runs for 12 months and has the expiry date printed on it.